tinted-theming/home/styling.md

-# Styling Guidelines
+# Base17 Style Guide

 **Version 0.9.0-dev**

 *The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).*

-The accent colors for the default Base16 scheme were chosen to be pleasing and visualy distinctive, but scheme designers may chose whichever colours they desire, e.g. `base0B` (green in default) might be swapped for yellow.
+The accent colors for the default Base17 scheme were chosen to be pleasing and visualy distinctive, but scheme designers may chose whichever colours they desire, e.g. `base0B` (green in default) might be swapped for yellow.
 By default similar language constructs are grouped within a single color "slot".
 For example numbers (floats, integers, etc.) by default are grouped into slot `base09`.

 Describing syntax highlighting can be tricky - please see [base16-vim](https://github.com/base16-project/base16-vim/) and [base16-emacs](https://github.com/base16-project/base16-emacs/) for some real-life examples.
 It should be noted that each editor will have it's own idiosyncrasies due to having different syntax highlighting engines.

+**Compatibility**

+Base17 is an evolution of [Base16 v0.2](https://github.com/chriskempson/base16/blob/main/styling.md).

+- All Base16 v0.2 schemes are forwards compatible with Base17.
+  - _Every Base16 scheme is a fully valid Base17 scheme._
+- Base17 schemes may not be backwards compatible with Base16.

+To upgrade a scheme from Base16 just start using Base17 features in your scheme and build using a Base17 aware builder.

 **Guidelines**